ksinha49/ai-workloads/services/summarization/README.md

 * **SummarizationWorkflow** – starts at `LoadPrompts` and runs the summarization tasks.
 Messages posted to `SummaryQueue` trigger this workflow.
+  Failed messages are sent to `SummaryDLQ` after five unsuccessful deliveries.

 The payload passed to `file-summary-lambda` may include an optional `output_format` field which determines the format of the summary file.